 - You have the right to confidentially complain to an organization about how it handles your information and to the Privacy Commissioner of Canada if necessary.

 Your consent is required before we may provide your information to any third parties.
-The consent that you provide to ACPI with regard to collection, use and disclosure of your personal information may be cancelled at any time by providing written notice to ACPI (subject to legal or contractual obligations and on providing us with reasonable notice) by contacting our Privacy Officer.
+The consent that you provide to ACPI with regard to collection, use and disclosure of your personal information may be cancelled at any time by providing written notice to ACPI (subject to legal or contractual obligations and on providing us with reasonable notice) by contacting our General Counsel and Chief Privacy Officer.
 Please be aware that the purposes for which we collect, use and disclose your personal information are central to our being able to provide you with our services.
 By withdrawing your consent, ACPI will no longer be in a position to provide you with requested products and services.
 Therefore, by maintaining your account with ACPI, you are providing consent to our collecting, using and disclosing your personal information, as set out in this agreement.

 ACPI does not require your consent to the collection, use and disclosure of your personal information: